Dear friends, readers, world at large,

-The Chef came home with a Just Because gift last week.
+The Chef gave me a Just Because gift last week.
 You know, such as when one might receive flowers without a designated occasion or associated holiday but rather “just because.”
 I received Just Because dragonflies.
 It’s a solar mobile.
 The solar panel in the top of the mobile collects sun energy all day and then at night the dragonflies light up.
 They dangle from strings in mobile style so in a breeze they fly around each other.

 What we didn’t know is that the dragonflies also change colors automatically, and at random.
 And not all at the same time.

-So last weekend we found ourselves outside at sunset waiting for the sky to get dark enough for the dragonflies to light up.
-When they unexpected began changing colors it was hard to look away.
+So last weekend I found myself outside at sunset waiting for the sky to get dark enough for the dragonflies to light up.
+When they unexpectedly began changing colors it was hard to look away.
 It was a fascination similar to the effect of watching fish swim in an aquarium, especially if the fish had color-change capabilities.